Climate change questions

 This is in contrast with what is happening in the Arctic, and it seems like it shouldn’t happen when the Earth is warming up, but climate change can affect different areas in different ways.

-So, why isn’t Antarctic sea ice decreasing?
+So, why isn’t Antarctic sea ice decreasing very quickly?

 The ozone hole over Antarctica – caused by human emissions – increases the strength of winds in the Southern Ocean.
 This moves the sea ice around and spreads it out.